LukeShortCloud/lifepages/src/sales/engineering.rst

 1. Mastering Technical Sales
 2. Sales on Rails
+3. Great Demo!: How To Create And Execute Stunning Software Demonstrations
-3. Demonstrating to Win!: The Indispensable Guide for Demonstrating Complex Products
+4. Demonstrating to Win!: The Indispensable Guide for Demonstrating Complex Products

 Case Studies
 ------------